 "It is my opinion that we are at least several years away from these tools being able to both identify and explain process paths outside of the rudimentary straight-through happy path," Cottongim said.

-The major challenge in this space is identifying off-screen business logic that is the root cause leading to the need for exception paths in the place.
+The major challenge in this space is identifying off-screen business logic that is the root cause leading to the need for exception paths in the first place.

 For the time being, practical process analysis continues to be the domain of valued business analysts with a firm grasp of the particular business context.